What is seascape art?

 Painting by Fred Yates (1922-2008), Harbour Scene

 Bryan Pearce is a contemporary seascape artist who spent most of his working life painting in and around St Ives.
-His work is very simple, with a drawn quality to it; he used flat blocks of colour in a limited palette.
+His work is elementary, with a drawn quality; he used flat blocks of colour in a limited palette.
 His work is well sort after by collectors.

 Painting by Bryan Pearce (1929-2007), St. Ives from Barnoon Terrace